Sacred Heart Academy (Hempstead, New York)

 Sacred Heart Academy is an all-girls preparatory school located on Cathedral Avenue, in Hempstead, New York, United States.
 It is private and Catholic.
 Located within the Roman Catholic Diocese of Rockville Centre, it is run by the Sisters of Saint Joseph.
 Sacred Heart Academy is a single-sex school for girls, grades 9 to 12.
 The official school colors of Sacred Heart are red and gold.

 History

 Sacred Heart Academy was established in 1949 by the Sisters of St. Joseph of Brentwood.

-Athletics

-Sacred Heart Academy is a member of the Nassau Suffolk Catholic High School Girls Athletic League and participates in interscholastic volleyball, basketball, softball, soccer, lacrosse, track and field, cross country, swimming, golf and tennis.
-Basketball, softball, soccer and lacrosse teams have all won state.

 Activities

 Students can participate in musical theatre, performances of The Nutcracker, band, orchestra, and two types of chorus, as well as dozens of clubs.
+Most students participate in Red and Gold as well.